EvgenyNerush/easy-xray/README.md

 ![browser proxy: http/https proxy 127.0.0.1 at port 801, socks v5 host 127.0.0.1 at port 800](browser-proxy-settings.png)

 Note that there is no additional encryption layer in VLESS; using it you rely on the encryption that the browser (Telegram app etc.) makes.
+Note also that for current client config traffic to .cn, .ru, .by and .ir sites goes directly from the client.
+This makes your server less attention-grabbing, but your connection less anonymous.

 ### Other clients